New Construction of Black Hole Solution in Non-Commutative Geometry and Their Thermodynamic Properties: Non-commutative correction to the Schwarzschild-De-Sitter black hole

-As we see there is no correction to the first order of the cosmological constant.
-Then we find the NC curvature function for Schwarzschild-De-Sitter black hole:
+from which we see that there is no correction to first order in the cosmological constant.
+The corresponding NC curvature function for the Schwarzschild-de Sitter black hole is therefore

-As we know the cosmological constant so small parameter $\Lambda\propto10^{-51}m^{-2}$, and multiplied by NC parameter which is expected to be in order of Planck length, so the second order correction to the cosmological constant can be negligible compared to the others terms for small distance and we recover solution \eqref{eq:NClambda1}.
-While for very large distance $r\to \infty$, this term my can be the dominant one.
+As is well known, the cosmological constant is extremely small, \(\Lambda\propto10^{-51}m^{-2}\), and when it is multiplied by the NC parameter, which is expected to be of the order of the Planck length, the second-order correction to the cosmological constant becomes negligible compared with the other terms at small distances.
+In this case, we recover the solution in Eq.~\eqref{eq:NClambda1}.
+On the other hand, at very large distances, \(r\to \infty\), this term may become dominant.